influxdata/telegraf/plugins/processors/lookup/README.md

 # Lookup Processor Plugin

 The Lookup Processor allows to use one or more files containing a lookup-table for annotating incoming metrics.
+The lookup is _static_ as the files are only used on startup.
 The main use-case for this is to annotate metrics with additional tags e.g. dependent on their source.
 Multiple tags can be added depending on the lookup-table _files_.

 The lookup key can be generated using a Golang template with the ability to access the metric name via `{{.Name}}`, the tag values via `{{.Tag "mytag"}}`,